humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-09-08-computer-science-in-javascript-selection-sort.md

 This process is repeated by moving to the second item, then the third, etc. until the entire array has been sorted.
 To better illustrate the algorithm, consider an array `["b", "a", "d", "c", "e"]`.

 If this array were to be sorted into ascending order, the first step would be to set the minimum as index 0.
 Next, compare &#8220;b&#8221; to &#8220;a&#8221;.
 Since &#8220;a&#8221; comes before &#8220;b&#8221;, the minimum is set to index 1.
 The letter &#8220;a&#8221; is then compared to each item in the array, but since it is the smallest value, the minimum index remains at 1.
-Once this pass has been made, the minimum index of 1 is compared to the starting index of 0, and since they&#8217;re different, the values in these two positions are swapped, giving a result of `["a", "b", "d", "c", "e"]`.
+Once this pass has been made, the minimum index of 1 is compared to the starting index of 0, and since they're different, the values in these two positions are swapped, giving a result of `["a", "b", "d", "c", "e"]`.

 Next, the algorithm starts at the second position, &#8220;b&#8221;, and the minimum index is set to 1.
 The value is compared to each of the others and no change is made because &#8220;b&#8221; is already in the correct position.
 Since the starting index and the minimum index are both 1, no swap is made.
 The third pass starts at &#8220;d&#8221; and compares against &#8220;c&#8221;, changing the minimum to 3.
 At the end of the pass, 2 and 3 are swapped, resulting in `["a", "b", "c", "d", "e"]`.
 The last two passes result in no swaps because everything is in the correct location.
 To make it clearer,Â  check out [this video][2] for an example using playing cards.